Thinking about moving abroad? Don’t leave home without reading through our ultimate moving abroad checklist.

 - Make travel reservations: This should go without saying, but it’s impossible to move abroad without booking tickets to actually get there.
 Consider that last-minute tickets for flights, trains, and ferry sailings can be expensive.
 Pick a departure that is affordable and, ideally, not arriving to your new home in the middle of the night.

 - Organize your bank accounts and credit cards: Review your accounts and notify your banks that you are relocating overseas.
 Discuss with your bank or a financial advisor how to handle your assets.
 Consider registering for a service that makes international bank transfers easier and more affordable.
+Look into whether or not your credit cards work where you’re moving.

 Last-minute things to keep in mind